zvfvrv/mkdocs-diff-file-import/README.md

 ```
 </pre>

-During the MkDocs build process, these code blocks will be replaced by the content defined in the plugin.
+During the MkDocs build process, these code blocks will be replaced by the content of the specified file.

 ## Example